arvinddoraiswamy/slid/README.md

    The result of running this script will store the disassembly of the binary to be reversed and a lot of the associated libraries in a folder called *input*.

 * Compare functions of the binary with the functions of all the libraries.
-The aim  here is to identify a match.
-Save the output of this comparison.
 In the example below, the output of the statically linked binary is test_mnem.txt.
-The -m option compares only the mnemonics and will have better accuracy.
+The -m option compares only the mnemonics of all the functions.

   **python function_compare.py test_mnem.txt -m**